edgul/Tic-Tac-Toe/README.txt

 README.txt

 Description:
-A client-server tic-tac-toe game written in C++ and Qt.
+A tcp client-server tic-tac-toe game written in C++ and Qt.

-Client-Server:
+Bugs:
+* Fix single player mode
+* Possible to get into state where there are two players of same piece
+* sometimes connection and reporting gets out of sync

+Improvements:
 * Separate client-server threads/projects

-Improvements:
 * add game metrics
 * improve graphics
 * add perfect AI